 Diet, medication and nutritional supplements may introduce interfering substances.
-Patient should be encouraged to discontinue nutritional supplements, vitamins, minerals and non-essential over-the-counter medications (upon the advice of their physician).
+Patients should be encouraged to discontinue nutritional supplements, vitamins, minerals and non-essential over-the-counter medications (upon the advice of their physician).
 High concentrations of iodine may interfere with elemental testing.
-Abstain from iodine containing medications or contrast agents for at least 1 month prior to collecting spceimen.
+Abstain from iodine containing medications or contrast agents for at least 1 month prior to collection of specimen.

 Specimen must be collected in a plastic container.
 ARUP studies indicate that refrigeration of urine alone, during and after collection, preserves specimens adequately if tested within 14 days of collection.
 Transfer 8 mL aliquot from a well-mixed collection to Trace Element-Free Transport Tubes.
 Available through Legacy Client Services.
 (Min: 2 mL)

 Urine collected within 48 hours after administration of a gadolinium (Gd) containing contrast media (may occur with MRI studies).
 Acid preserved urine.
 Specimens contaminated with blood or fecal material.
 Specimens transported in non-trace element-free transport tube (with the exception of the original device).